FSO Warszawa

-Sections of this article are translated from Polish Wikipedia.

-FSO Warszawa (from Polish: Warsaw) was an automobile manufactured in FSO factory in Warsaw, Poland between 1951–1973, based on GAZ-M20 Pobeda.
+FSO Warszawa (from Polish: Warsaw) is an automobile manufactured in FSO factory in Warsaw, Poland between 1951 and 1973, based on GAZ-M20 Pobeda.

 The Warszawa was the first newly designed car built in Poland after the World War II.
 Warszawas were popular as taxis because of their sturdiness and ruggedness.
 However, they were underpowered for their weight and had high fuel consumption.
 In total, 254,471 cars were made.

 Description

 Original M20 model

-Named after the city of Warsaw, the Warszawa was until 1957 identical to the Soviet Pobeda, built under license, which was given to Poland by GAZ at Joseph Stalin's insistence.
+Named after Poland's capital city Warsaw, the Warszawa was until 1957 identical to the Soviet Pobeda, built under license, which was given to Poland by GAZ at Joseph Stalin's insistence.
+The engine was the same, side-valve M-20 unit as used in the Pobeda, producing 50 hp-metric.
 Exports of the car started in 1954 to countries such as Romania, China, Bulgaria and Albania.
 In 1956 work began on the development of a new four-speed gearbox.
 However, it failed in practice and its development was suspended.
 In the same year, work began on an overhead valve engine that could be used to drive the car.
-This engine was a copy of the Étendard engine used on the Renault Fregate, and started being put on Warszawa models in 1962.
+This engine was a copy of the Étendard engine used on the Renault Frégate, and started being put on Warszawa models in 1962.
 The first major modernization took place in 1957.
 The new model was called FSO Warszawa M20 model 57, but not long after its name was changed to Warszawa 200.
 The new model received a restyled front-end section.
-The powertrain was modified too, the compression ratio was raised from 6.2:1 to 6.8:1.
+The powertrain was modified too, the compression ratio was raised from 6.2:1 to 6.8:1 and maximum power crept up to 52 hp-metric.

 Later 223 and 224 model

-From 1962 the car was equipped with the OHV I4 engine.
-It was much more modern than the archaic sidevalve construction used before.
-In 1964 the body style was changed to a Ponton, three-box design by then becoming mainstream in Europe, though the car retained a rather heavy style to western eyes.
+From 1962 on, the car was equipped with the new OHV inline-four engine with power increased to 70 hp-metric.
+This was much more modern than the archaic sidevalve construction used before.
+In 1964 the body style was changed to a ponton, three-box design by then becoming mainstream in Europe, though the car retained a rather heavy style to western eyes.

-In 1967 it was announced that Perkins four cylinder 1.76-litre diesel engines would be fitted in export market Warszawas, which were scheduled to debut at the Poznań International Fair in June 1967.
+In 1967 it was announced that Perkins' four-cylinder, 1.76-litre diesel engines would be fitted in export market Warszawas, which were scheduled to debut at the Poznań International Fair in June 1967.
 On the same year, the smaller Polski Fiat 125p based on the Italian Fiat 125 entered production and the Warszawa gradually stopped being produced with the last one coming off the assembly line in 1973, with the 125p serving as its successor.

 Modifications

 The Warszawa was the basis for two rigid panel vans, the Żuk (made from 1958 to 1997) and the Nysa (made from 1958 to 1994).
 The gearbox, clutch, and chassis of the Warszawa were also used in the FSR Tarpan.
-These vehicles lead to the basic chassis of the Warszawa being produced until the 1990s.
+These vehicles led to the basic chassis of the Warszawa being produced until the 1990s.
 Additionally, there was a commercial variant of the saloon car.